 - Demonstrate competence in writing and research

-The admission requirements for the MA/TS are those described under the Admissions section of the Catalog and the following requirements specific to the MA/TS program:
+The admission requirements for the MA/TS are those described in the Admissions section of the Catalog and the following requirements specific to the MA/TS:

 Applicants must possess a baccalaureate degree, or the educational equivalent, from a recognized accredited institution.
-In some cases, admission with deficiencies is possible with fulfillment of those deficiencies at Trinity.
+Applicants who lack an accredited baccalaureate degree may be asked to submit additional application materials, including a recent writing sample and evidence of their ministry experience.
+In some cases, admission with deficiencies is possible with the fulfillment of those deficiencies at Trinity.

 The applicant’s undergraduate grade point average must be a minimum of 2.5 on a 4.0 scale; however, since GPA is not always an accurate indicator of an applicant’s abilities for graduate work, those with a lower GPA are encouraged to consult with an admissions counselor.

-Scores from the Miller Analogies Test (MAT) (preferred) or the Graduate Record Exam (GRE) are required for applicants whose undergraduate GPA is less than 2.5, and for others upon request from the Admissions Office.
+Scores from the Miller Analogies Test (MAT) (preferred) or the Graduate Record Exam (GRE) are required for applicants whose undergraduate GPA is less than 2.5, for those who do not have an accredited baccalaureate degree, and for others upon request from the Admissions Office.

 MA/TS Residency Requirement and Program Duration

 The residency requirement for the MA/TS degree is a minimum of 24 hours must be completed through Trinity coursework, with the final 8 hours taken through Trinity.
-The 24 hours may be completed with a combination of Deerfield and extension site courses; and through Trinity Distance Education or independent study courses as arranged with the program advisor.
+The 24 hours may be completed with a combination of Bannockburn and extension site courses and through Trinity Distance Education or independent study courses as arranged with the program advisor.

 MA/TS Statute of Limitation